-Objective(s) To increase the value of your investment over the medium to long term.
+To increase the value of your investment until the maturity of the sub-fund on December 31, 2026.
 Benchmark(s) The fund is managed without reference to an index.
-Investment policy Under normal market conditions, the sub-fund invests mainly in corporate bonds, including high yield bonds, issued in emerging markets.
-The sub-fund may use derivatives to hedge against market fluctuations and to reduce its costs, and also to generate additional income.
+Investment policy Under normal market conditions, the sub-fund invests mainly in investment grade corporate bonds denominated in euro.
+As the sub-fund nears maturity, investments will shift to assets offering greater liquidity.
+The sub-fund may use derivatives to hedge against market fluctuations and reduce its costs, and also to generate additional income.

 Investment process As part of the active management of the sub-fund, the manager uses macroeconomic, market and credit analysis in order to identify securities with a potential return that is advantageous in relation to the risk incurred.
 ESG approach The manager incorporates ESG criteria such as carbon footprint intensity, environmental protection and corporate governance into his/her decision-making process.
 The manager excludes companies that are highly controversial by international standards, as well as companies with significant exposure to socially or environmentally damaging activities such as thermal coal and tobacco.
 SFDR Category Article 8.
-The investment policy is in line with the text in the Key Investor Information Document (KID).
+The investment policy is in line with the text in the KID.
 The capital and/or the return are neither guaranteed nor protected.